 Paneer made dishes are very popular in India, particularly in North India.
 There are so many delicious paneer made dishes available in India.
 For vegetarian, those are most preferred dishes.
 Paneer do pyaza is also a very popular food and most favorite one for some people.
 ‘Paneer’ is basically cottage cheese and ‘pyaz’ means onion in Hindi.
 Here ‘Do’ (do means two in Hindi) indicates double onion or add onion in two parts.
 One is to make gravy and another part to add onion layers in that gravy along with paneer cubes.
 That is why it is called as ‘Paneer Do Pyaza’.

-This dish is not as much popular as shahi paneer, paneer butter masala, kadai paneer etc. But it is still popular in Punjab, Delhi, Uttar pradesh, Uttarakhand, Haryana and Rajasthan.
-You can have most traditional and tastiest paneer do pyaza at road side dhaba (local restaurants) along the major highways.
-If you are from any of those places or an avid traveler then you must have idea about this dish.
-Particularly who prefer roadways and enjoy local food while they are traveling must have tasted this paneer do pyaza.
-Though tastes of paneer do pyaza vary from restaurant to restaurant but still it has unique taste and you can easily distinguish this paneer do pyaza from any other paneer dishes.
+This dish is not as much popular as shahi paneer, paneer butter masala, kadai paneer etc. But it is still popular in Punjab, Delhi, Uttar Pradesh, Uttarakhand, Haryana and Rajasthan.
+You can have most traditional and tastiest paneer do pyaza at roadside dhaba (local restaurants) along the major highways.
+If you are from any of those places or an avid traveller then you must have an idea about this dish.
+Particularly who prefer roadways and enjoy local food while they are travelling must have tasted this paneer do pyaza.
+Though tastes of paneer do pyaza vary from restaurant to restaurant but still, it has a unique taste and you can easily distinguish this paneer do pyaza from any other paneer dishes.

 This food is not so spicy and little sweet in taste but not too much sugar is used here to bring sweet taste.
-It is just little sweet as fresh cream or full cream milk is used.
-Sun dried red chili powder is also added to this food.
+It is just a little sweet as fresh cream or full cream milk is used.
+Sun-dried red chilli powder is also added to this food.
 So you can enjoy both hot and sweet taste.
 Most people prefer to have this dish with roti or rice.
 You can have this with pea rice, pulao, plain rice, naan, butter naan, tawa roti or even tandoori roti.

 As said earlier onion or pyaz is added to this Paneer Do Pyaza for two times.
-First onion paste is used to bring mouth watering taste in gravy and then layers of onion are added to make this special.
+First onion paste is used to bring mouth-watering taste in gravy and then layers of the onion are added to make this special.
 A sufficient amount of cream is used here so people do not add any extra ghee to this dish.
 Many people find this name very funny and too much desi.
-But when people will come to know reason behind such naming they will find it so logical.
-Ha ha.
+But when people will come to know the reason behind such naming they will find it so logical.
+Haha.

 This dish is also very easy to make.
 So if you want to get the same restaurant like the taste then you can enjoy that at home and that too at very lower cost.
-I always prefer to make this at home rather than order at restaurant.
-Though having meal at restaurant has its own ambiance to enjoy but meal at home also enjoyable and nobody can deny this.
+I always prefer to make this at home rather than order at a restaurant.
+Though having a meal at a restaurant has its own ambience to enjoy but a meal at home also enjoyable and nobody can deny this.
 What will you say?
 So are you ready to make this?